samme/phaser-plugin-game-scale/README.md

 Modes
 -----

-- `fit` — scale the canvas up or down to fit the container, within min/max lengths (if set).
+- `fit` — scale the canvas up or down to fit the container, and within min/max lengths (if set).
-- `resize` — change the game dimensions to fit the container, within min/max lengths (if set).
+- `resize` — change the game dimensions to fit the container, and within min/max lengths (if set).
 - `resize-and-fit` — resize within min/max lengths, then scale the canvas to fit any remaining space within the container.
 - `none` — set the canvas scale to 100%.